watson-developer-cloud/assistant-toolkit/integrations/webchat/agent-assist/agent-verify/README.md

 #### Agent Groups
 You must define a group that will contain agents within the Genesys Admin dashboard.
 Please refer to Genesys documentation for how to set this up.
 Note that you will need this group when configuring the agent-verify Interation Widget.

-## Watson Assistant Setup
+## IBM watsonx Assistant Setup

-This sample relies on a context variable called `custom_command` received from Watson Assistant to initiate the verbatim check.
-For any response you wish for the agent to read back verbatim, you can program the Action (or Dialog) step to return the `custom_command` context variable set to `read-verbatim` and the application will display the response in red and convert the response color to green after it receives an agent transcription that closely matches the response from Watson Assistant.
+This sample relies on a context variable called `custom_command` received from IBM watsonx Assistant to initiate the verbatim check.
+For any response you wish for the agent to read back verbatim, you can program the Action (or Dialog) step to return the `custom_command` context variable set to `read-verbatim` and the application will display the response in red and convert the response color to green after it receives an agent transcription that closely matches the response from IBM watsonx Assistant.

 Additionally, you will need to modify the `.\client\javascript\agent-verify.js` to configure the following variables that can be pulled from the Web Chat `Embed` tab that is associated with your Assistant: